WFCW Traffic Study

 Questions:

-Why did CDOT no respond within the 5 business days?
-How is this allowed to respond on 10 business days asking for an extension request?
+Why did CDOT not respond within the 5 business days?
+How is the city to allowed to ignore FOIA laws?

-How is anyone supposed obtain information regarding this decision, if no information will be provided until 1 day before the project is to begin?
+How is anyone supposed obtain vital information regarding this decision, if no information will be provided until 1 day before the project is to start, with the date due being basically a Holiday?

-Contact Craig Turner and Malihe Samadi @ CDOT and the 47th Ward immediately to address your concerns about this unsystematic implemention.
+Contact Craig Turner @ CDOT and the 47th Ward immediately to address your concerns about this unsystematic, unfair & limited implemention.